1. Rinse your rice under cold water then soak (for at least 30 minutes) and set aside. Sieve the kidney beans, rinse under cold water, and set aside.

 2. Start the ‘tarka’ for the rajma.
-Take a medium-large lidded sauce pan, fry the chopped onion, cumin seeds and salt in some vegetable oil.
-Cook on a moderate heat until the onions become translucent and soft.
+Take a medium sized lidded sauce pan, saute the onions and cumin seeds in 2-3 tablespoons of vegetable oil on a moderate heat until the onions become translucent and soft.

-4. Now add the garam masala and turmeric.
+4. Now add the garam masala, turmeric and salt and toast off for 30 seconds.
 If the pan is too dry add a splash of water so the spices don’t stick to the pan and burn.
-Allow the spices to cook out, then add in the chopped coriander stalks.
+Allow the spices to cook out for a minute.

-5. Next put in the tomatoes.
-Increase hob heat, and bring to a simmer.
-Allow to cook for 5 minutes.
-When you can see oil on the surface of the spiced tomato mixture/the oil has taken on the tomato colour, that means it’s cooked and ready to taste.
+5. Next pour in the passata.
+Increase the hob heat, and bring to a simmer.
+Allow to cook out for 5 minutes or so.
+When you can see the oil has separated on the surface it’s ready to taste.
 Check your seasoning here, and adjust as desired.

-6. Add the kidney beans to the pan, mix and ensure these are all coated in the tarka, then put the water in.
-Bring to the boil, reduce heat, then allow to simmer for about 20 minutes.
-Part cover the saucepan with the lid.
-(The kidney beans are already cooked, this is to allow the gravy to reduce, and for the beans to absorb the flavour).
+6. Add the kidney beans to the pan, mix and ensure these are all coated in the tarka, then tip in the water.
+Bring to the boil, reduce the heat to medium and simmer part covered for about 15 minutes then remove from the heat.
+The kidney beans are already cooked, this is to allow the gravy to reduce, and for the beans to absorb the flavour.

 7. Now divert your attention to the rice.
 We are going to use the absorption method.
-Take a medium sized lidded saucepan, and fry the chopped onions, cumin seeds, peppercorns, cloves, bay leaf and salt, in some vegetable oil on a moderate heat until the onions become soft.
-Then add in the water and mix.
-Test the seasoning here, you don’t want your rice to be bland so you need a good amount of salt.
+Take a medium sized lidded saucepan, and saute the onions, cumin seeds, peppercorns, cloves, bay leaf and salt, in some vegetable oil on a moderate heat until the onions become soft.
+Boil your kettle in the meantime.

-9. Your rajma should be cooked by this point, scatter with a flurry of chopped coriander leaves.
+9. Your rajma should be cooked by this point, garnish with chopped coriander.